 As property tax protest and appraisal season is coming to an end in Texas, you’re more than likely to see a few property owners wringing their hands.
 Receiving your appraisal notices can be a stressful moment, especially considering that the appraisals determine how much you will owe in property tax.
 Property owners will have to pay their property taxes for the foreseeable future.

 What happens, however, if you get your appraisal notice and it’s a lot smaller than what you expected?
 One of the major causes of lower-than-expected appraisal notices is omitted property.
-The Texas Property Tax Code refers to omitted property as any “real property that was omitted from an appraisal roll.”
+The Texas Property Tax Code refers to the omitted property as any “real property that was omitted from an appraisal roll.”
 In this case, “real property” refers to any improvements made to a property like land expansion, construction, or other general enhancements to a property.
 If these enhancements are not assessed by the chief appraiser at the county appraisal district (CAD), then your appraisal will be much lower than it should be.

 Is Omitted Property a Good Thing?

-On the surface, omitted property may seem advantageous to property owners.
+On the surface, an omitted property may seem advantageous to property owners.
 They can essentially make improvements to their land without ever having to pay any increase in taxes.
 Of course, it’s not as simple as that.
 While omitted property could temporarily be a good thing, it will cause more problems than solutions in the long run.

 In the short run, you’ll be paying property taxes on a property value that has been appraised much lower than necessary.
 For instance, if you add a second story on to your home in Houston but the appraisal roll does not indicate that massive improvement, then you will have to pay considerably less for your Houston property tax.
 Indeed, you would be paying whatever you paid prior to adding a second story.